 (d) [Inflation and other market or economic conditions impact on the amount of the guarantee that must be held.]

-5. A Contractor shall, as a result of any review under paragraph 4 above, recalculate the amount of the Environmental Performance Guarantee within 60 Days of a review date and lodge a revised guarantee in favour of the Authority.
+5. A Contractor shall, as a result of any review under paragraph 4 above, recalculate the amount of the [Environmental Performance Guarantee] [Decommissioning Bond] within 60 Days of a review date [submit this calculation to the Secretary General for forwarding to the Commission for their review] and lodge a revised guarantee in favour of the Authority.

 6. The Authority shall hold such guarantee in accordance with its policies and procedures, which shall provide for:

-(a) The repayment or release of any Environmental Performance Guarantee, or part thereof, upon compliance by the Contractor of its obligations that are the subject of the Environmental Performance Guarantee; or
+(a) The repayment or release of any [Environmental Performance Guarantee] [Decommissioning Bond], or part thereof, upon compliance by the Contractor of its obligations that are the subject of the [Environmental Performance Guarantee] [Decommissioning Bond]; or

-(b) The forfeiture of any Environmental Performance Guarantee, or part thereof, where the Contractor fails to comply with such obligations.
+(b) The forfeiture of any [Environmental Performance Guarantee] [Decommissioning Bond], or part thereof, where the Contractor fails to comply with such obligations.

-7. The requirement for an Environmental Performance Guarantee under this regulation shall be applied in a uniform and non-discriminatory manner.
+7. The requirement for an [Environmental Performance Guarantee] [Decommissioning Bond] under this regulation shall be applied in a uniform [and non-discriminatory] manner.

-8. The provision of an Environmental Performance Guarantee by a Contractor does not limit the responsibility and liability of the Contractor under its exploitation contract in the amount of such guarantee.
+8. The provision of an [Environmental Performance Guarantee] [Decommissioning Bond] by a Contractor does not limit the responsibility and liability of the Contractor under its exploitation contract in the amount of such guarantee.